 How Do I Get Rid of a Bump Forming Under Eye

-When treating eye problems at home, it’s important to be gentle so you don’t further exacerbate the eyelid bumps.
-Before touching your face, wash your hands carefully to make sure that you don’t spread bacteria.
-If your eye bump is swollen, red, and painful, cleaning the area with warm water and applying warm compresses can help calm down the inflammation.
-You might also get some relief by gently massaging the affected area.
-This can help drain the meibomian gland with the bump forming under eye.
+When treating eye problems at home, it is important to be gentle so you do not further aggravate the eyelid bumps.
+Before touching your face, wash your hands carefully to avoid spreading bacteria.
+If your eye bump is swollen, red, and painful, cleaning the area with warm water and applying warm compresses can help calm inflammation.
+Gently massaging the affected area may also provide relief, this can help drain the meibomian gland in cases where a blocked oil gland is responsible for the bump forming under eye.

 When to be Concerned About Eye Bumps